- My paper A book proof of the middle levels theorem was accepted in Combinatorica.

-- TBA, TU Berlin, from Jun 2019 (funded by DFG excellence cluster Math+; with Max Klimm, Guillaume Sagnol and Martin Skutella)
+- Frieder Smolny, TU Berlin, since Feb 2016 (funded by DFG excellence cluster Math+; with Max Klimm, Guillaume Sagnol and Martin Skutella)

-- Karl Däubel, TU Berlin, since Feb 2016 (funded by the EU; with Yann Disser, Max Klimm, Guillaume Sagnol and Martin Skutella)
+- Karl Däubel, TU Berlin, Feb 2016-Mar 2020 (funded by the European Regional Development Fund of the EU; with Yann Disser, Max Klimm, Guillaume Sagnol and Martin Skutella)

 - Jerri Nummenpalo, ETH Zurich, Dec 2018 (co-examiner; supervised by Emo Welzl)

 - GACR standard grant GA 22-15272S (with Petr Gregor)